IllDepence/anki_add_pitch_plugin/README.md

 ### Features
 * modes
     * bulk add and remove
-    * manual input to/edit of single cards
+    * manual add/edit/remove for single cards
 * accent illustrations
     * pitch accent illustrations are created as SVG; no image files involved (also [available online](https://illdepence.github.io/SVG_pitch/))
     * illustrations include pitch annotations as well as aligned kana
     * each accent position corresponds to one mora, 拗音 (e.g. きゃ) are automatically merged
-* bulk add features
+* disambiguation
     * when an expression has several possible readings (e.g. 汚れ) the script tries to determine which one is used by inspecting the reading field of the card
     * if a word is mostly katakana, katakana instead of hiragana are used in the illustration